GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Perceived Outgroup Presence}

-A majority of participants across both the \Exp{} \punit{5/9} and \Ctrl{} \punit{6/8} conditions reported sensing a concrete ``outgroup presence'' grounded in the distinct personal and cultural backgrounds presented in the dialogues.
-In the \Exp{} condition, this perceived presence directly influenced participants' interactional stance. \begin{quote} \textit{``I felt like there was a person behind it more than usual, so I was more careful about how I listened.''} \punit{EP5} \end{quote}
+Participants in both the experimental \punit{EP4, EP5, EP7, EP8} and control \punit{EP3, EP4, EP5, EP6, EP7, EP8} conditions broadly reported sensing an \textit{outgroup presence} grounded in the personal and cultural backgrounds of the outgroup.
+In the experimental condition, this perceived presence directly influenced participants' interactional stance. \begin{quote} \textit{``I felt like there was a person behind it more than usual, so I was more careful about how I listened.''} \punit{EP5} \end{quote}

-Despite this, participants \punit{5/9} recognized a limit to the individuality conveyed by GroupEnvoy, viewing the AI more as a ``collective representative'' than as distinct individuals. \begin{quote} \textit{``The AI was largely summarizing the Chinese students' views when it spoke, so I did not find myself thinking much about each Chinese student.''} \punit{EP1} \end{quote}
+Despite this, participants in the experimental condition \punit{EP1, EP2, EP3, EP5, EP6} perceived limited individuation in GroupEnvoy, perceiving it more as a \textit{collective representative} than as distinct individuals. \begin{quote} \textit{``The AI was largely summarizing the Chinese international students' views when it spoke, so I did not find myself thinking much about each Chinese student.''} \punit{EP1} \end{quote}

-By contrast, the majority of participants (\Ctrl{}) who perceived an outgroup presence \punit{5/8} reported being able to imagine the Chinese students as specific, distinct individuals, attributing this to the diversity of personal backgrounds described in the dialogues. \begin{quote} \textit{``I was able to imagine realistic figures because the backgrounds of each person were diverse\ldots Since the scenarios were structured on the premise that various people have different experiences, I could perceive them as real individuals.''} \punit{CP8} \end{quote}
+By contrast, participants in the control condition \punit{CP3, CP4, CP5, CP6, CP8} reported being able to imagine the Chinese international students as real, relatable individuals due to the diversity of personal backgrounds described in the provided information. \begin{quote} \textit{``Since the scenarios were structured on the premise that various people have different experiences, I could perceive them as real individuals.''} \punit{CP8} \end{quote}

-However, this experience was not universal within the \Ctrl{} condition; one participant, for instance, reported being unable to form a specific individual image, noting that the absence of explicit demographic details (e.g., age or gender) left their sense of familiarity limited \punit{CP7}.